 1.1.
 This scheme will provide a safe and convenient cycle route between Slough and Maidenhead via South Buckinghamshire.
-It will be part shared-use footway/cycleway and part on-carriageway cycle lanes.
 It will follow the A4 corridor and will link with a scheme being promoted by Thames Valley Buckinghamshire LEP, which is progressing along similar time-scales.
-The scheme will connect the two urban centres of Slough and Maidenhead and will give access to: the Bishops Centre Retail Park; Slough Trading Estate; Burnham and Taplow stations; and adjacent residential areas.
+The scheme will connect the two urban areas of Slough and Maidenhead and will give access to: the Bishops Centre Retail Park; Slough Trading Estate; Burnham and Taplow stations; and adjacent residential areas.
 It will cater for commuting and other utility cycling trips, as well as leisure trips, connecting to National Cycle Network Route 61 via the Jubilee River, and to Cliveden and Burnham Beeches.

 - 2.1.
-Progress with scheme is as follows: - RBWM: Maidenhead town centre to Thames Bridge design prepared and stakeholder consultation completed, minor revisions have been made to the scheme design following alterations to the Stafferton Way Link Road scheme and to respond to the findings of the safety audit, NRSWA checks complete, scheme costings reviewed against the latest schedules of rates; internal funding bid submitted decision expected February 2016. - Bucks: Thames Bridge to Slough Borough boundary feasibility study completed and design underway - designs are being revised in response to stakeholder feedback with a view to having a continuous route on the north side.
-Looking to undertake a public consultation in January. - Slough: Borough boundary east to Burnham station and Slough Trading Estate design work completed.
+Progress with scheme is as follows: - RBWM: Maidenhead town centre to Thames Bridge design prepared and stakeholder consultation completed, minor revisions were made to the scheme design following alterations to the Stafferton Way Link Road scheme and to respond to the findings of the safety audit, NRSWA checks complete, scheme costings reviewed against the latest schedules of rates; internal funding bid submitted, but was unsuccessful.
+The LEP has offered access to Growing Places funding as an interim measure, until such time as developer contributions become available to repay the loans.
+However, RBWM does not wish to take up this offer and wishes to return the funds allocated for the Maidenhead section of the scheme to be reallocated to other schemes. - Bucks: Thames Bridge to Slough Borough boundary feasibility study completed and design underway designs are being revised in response to stakeholder feedback. - Slough: Borough boundary east to Burnham station and Slough Trading Estate design work completed.
 The scheme will be coordinated with the delivery of the LSTF-funded cycle link between Slough Trading Estate and Slough town centre.
 SBC has designed traffic signals for the Huntercombe Lane / A4 junction toucan crossings are proposed for both arms of the junction to tie in with the A4 Cycle scheme.
-The Local Access Forum has been consulted and to date no objections have been received.
-Looking to consult with all frontagers in spring. - 2.2.
+The Local Access Forum has been consulted and no objections have been received.
+Consulted with all frontagers in February.
+Slough is ready to proceed with construction of their element of the scheme. - 2.2.
 RBWM and SBC met with WYG to discuss the approach to be used for the development of the business case.
 WYG subsequently sent through a proposed methodology.
-RBWM and SBC appointed WSP-Parsons Brinkerhoff to prepare the business case according to the agreed methodology and to undertake the design work for the Slough section of the route.
+RBWM and SBC appointed WSP | Parsons Brinkerhoff to prepare the business case according to the agreed methodology and to undertake the design work for the Slough section of the route.
 The business case was presented to WYG for approval at the end of September.
 The business case was reviewed in the light of feedback received and was presented to the Thames Valley Berkshire Local Transport Body (LTB) on 19 November.
-The LTB approved the funding for the scheme. - 2.3.
-There have been regular project meetings between RBWM, SBC and Bucks County Council (BCC) to coordinate the scheme design and to explore opportunities for joint working.
+The LTB approved the funding for the scheme.